How to Celebrate Children’s Day in Japan

 Kannamachi in Gunma (early May)

-To know more of the koinobori festivals in Japan; 10 Best Koinobori Festivals in Japan
+To know more about the koinobori festivals in Japan; 10 Best Koinobori Festivals in Japan

 Japan Wonder Travel Tours